 De Vink made his first wine in 2008 and shared it with a friend in Bordeaux, who then sent a sample of his Cabernet Sauvignon to Eric Boissenot.
 Boissenot is one of the most important consultant-enologists in the world.
 Based in the Médoc, he currently consults and blends for all five First-Growths of Bordeaux (Château LaFite Rothschild, Château Latour, Château Margaux, Château Haut-Brion, and Château Mouton Rothschild) as well as other Bordeaux estates.
 First Growth is a term referring to a classification of wines, generally from the Bordeaux region of France.
 Also known as Premier Cru, First Growth wines are the top wines in the Bordeaux Wine Official Classification of 1855.

 Boissenot’s particular interest is in the influence of soil on wine quality, and because he thought the terroir of these Virginia wines was so stunning, he volunteered to consult with Rutger de Vink and RdV Vineyard.
 RdV is the only vineyard in the United States that receives input from Eric Boissenot.
 The vineyard produces two wines, Rendezvous and Lost Mountain, using Cabernet Sauvignon, Merlot, Petit Verdot and Cabernet Franc.
-Rendezvous is more Merlot-based; whereas, Lost Mountain has at least 70% Cabernet Sauvignon; these wines are barrel aged for 18-20 months in French oak.
+Rendezvous is more Merlot-based (right bank Bordeaux style); whereas, Lost Mountain has at least 70% Cabernet Sauvignon (left bank Bordeaux style); these wines are barrel aged for 18-20 months in French oak.
 While Rendezvous and Lost Mountain are on the expensive end of the price spectrum, de Vink’s wines are worth it.

-Here’s the thing: Rutger de Vink and RdV Vineyard are quickly gaining notice and for good reason: beautiful wines that are a cross between Napa and Bordeaux, characterized by the perfect balance of fruit and minerality.
-Characteristics that combine to produce a beautiful, velvety wine that is truly sensational–a Bordeaux-style wine with a Virginia terroir.
+Here’s the thing: Rutger de Vink and RdV Vineyard are quickly gaining notice and for good reason: Beautiful wines that are a cross between Napa and Bordeaux, characterized by the perfect balance of fruit and minerality.
+Characteristics that combine to produce a stunning, velvety wine that is truly sensational—a Bordeaux-style wine with a Virginia terroir.
 These boutique-style wines are becoming highly sought-after and collectible.
 On one of our recent visits, we learned that the 2013 vintage of Lost Mountain won in blind tastings against two of France’s First Growths: Château Latour and Château Margaux as well as besting California’s Opus One.
 I think Thomas Jefferson would have been proud!